supratiktechandanalytics/Prachat/README.md

  3. Build and run the Spring Boot application: mvn spring-boot:run
-    The back-end server will be running at http://localhost:8080.

 WebSocket Configuration
 Ensure the WebSocket connection is set up correctly in your React front-end (App.js or relevant file):